RegalisTechnologies/archinstall/archlinux-installer/README.md

 ## Tuning

-You can easly integrate your own hooks into `archinstall` script.
-For example, if you want to package your system after successfull installation you can create hook named `package` and define it like this:
+You can easily integrate your own hooks into `archinstall` script.
+For example, if you want to package your system after successful installation you can create hook named `package` and define it like this:

 ```shell
 hook_package_postinstall() {